CellArchLab/cryoet-scripts/README.md

   - Dependencies:
     - [IsoNet](https://github.com/IsoNet-cryoET/IsoNet)

 These scripts offer a streamlined way of running the entire pipelines of cryo-CARE and IsoNet each with a single command line.
-By defaults the jobs are submitted to a computing cluster managed by SLURM, but optionally they can also be run locally.
+By default the jobs are submitted to a computing cluster managed by SLURM, but optionally they can also be run locally.

 ## Running the scripts ##
 Type `<scriptname> --help` to see all the options available and their default values.
 For example: